-At Merley First School, Mrs Carolyn Waldron is the Inclusion Lead and the named SENDCo is Miss Sophie Leftwich.
+At Merley First School, the named SENCo is Miss Sophie Leftwich.

-Mrs Carolyn Waldron is the DSL and is the Pupil Premium Lead in the school.
+Mrs Carolyn Waldron is the Inclusion Lead, DSL and is the Pupil Premium Lead in the school.

 The Pastoral Support Worker is responsible for providing pastoral support to pupils experiencing difficulties on a day-to-day basis and this includes the provision of information, advice and structured intervention to enable pupils to make positive choices about their behaviour, attendance and social interactions.
-The PSW also works with small groups and individuals on identified issues such as self-esteem, friendship issues, behaviour, bullying etc. (SEAL/ELSA).
+The PSW/ELSA also works with small groups and individuals on identified issues such as self-esteem, friendship issues, behaviour, bullying etc.